jjjllxx/CPP-Study-Repo/06 Object lifetime.md

 |emplace_back| 3|0|

 # Use External Libraries (Static Link)
 32 bit binary file or 64 bit binary file: not related with the computer system, but the file you are going to make (must match).
-static linking: library will be put in .exe files
+static linking: library will be put in .exe files， happen when compiling.
 dynamic linking: link at runtime, still some linkage can be loaded on the fly(loadLibrary function).

 To include file,
 <> : for external lib
 "" : check relative path first, use it for files in project

 # Dynamic Linkage

+# Create and Use Libraries
+1. Create two projects under one solution(.sln).
+2. One is set as application, another is set as static library.